-Spinal fusion represents many different specific surgical techniques and options, each with their unique potential risks and benefits.
+Spinal fusion is a type of surgery that includes many different specific surgical techniques and options, each with their unique potential risks and benefits.
 These include:

 - Operating on the front of the spine (anterior), the back (posterior), or both (anterior/posterior, circumferential, or '360'), are all potential surgical options.

 - Use of the patient’s own bone for bone grafting (“autograft”), a bank (cadaver) bone, or bone forming molecules (bone morphogenetic proteins, or BMPs) are also options to help create the bone fusion, as is the potential use of metal rods and screws (internal fixation) to aid in the healing of the fusion and minimize or eliminate the need for postoperative external bracing.

 A complete discussion of the types of techniques for spinal fusion and the reasons to perform one technique over another is beyond the scope of this article.
 Patients should be sure to become educated about and have a thorough discussion regarding surgical options with their doctor if spinal fusion is recommended as an option to treat low back pain.

 As one of the goals of spinal fusion is to stop painful motion of the disc or facet joints, this procedure stiffens the affected segment of the spine as a matter of necessity.
 However, if the motion of the low back is severely limited due to pain preoperatively, overall clinical motion following fusion can be similar or even better than before surgery if the pain is successfully relieved.
 Even if the motion seems the same or greater after surgery, the motion at the fused disc(s) is (are) always severely limited, and the motion seen clinically is made up of increased motion from surrounding discs and/or the hip joint.
 This is less of an issue for the L5-S1 segment if it is fused, as this segment has less motion to begin with.